Writopia Alumni Association

 Eunju recently founded a communications and marketing firm, Description Pills, that primarily serves public policy-oriented organizations including associations, educational institutions, and nonprofits.
-She began initiating the Writopia Alumni Association about a year ago and is thrilled to be helping it become a sustainable, impactful wing of the Writopia community.
-Eunju is also currently pursuing graduate education in public policy issues related to aging and older adults, with specific interests in retirement policy and social insurance.
-She expects to receive a Masters in Urban and Regional Planning and a Masters in Public Administration from the Virginia Tech School of Public and International Affairs by May 2020.
+She began initiating the Writopia Alumni Association and is thrilled to be helping it become a sustainable, impactful wing of the Writopia community.
+Eunju is also received a Masters in Urban and Regional Planning and a Masters in Public Administration from the Virginia Tech School of Public and International Affairs in May 2020.
 She graduated from Yale University with a Bachelors in Film and Media Studies in 2013.
 Upon graduation, she returned to Writopia Lab where she founded the Filmmaking Program.

-Ian graduated from Brown University and have been working in digital marketing since.
-He joined Writopia in high school when He moved to New York City, and it has been one of the most transformative decisions of my life.
-He not only cultivated long lasting friendship but also carried the skills of storytelling, emotional expression, and understanding people with him in all aspects of my life from how he interact with my friends and family to how he put together decks and proposals at work.
+Ian graduated from Brown University and works in digital marketing.
+He joined Writopia in high school when he moved to New York City, and it has been one of the most transformative decisions of his life.
+He not only cultivated long lasting friendships, but also carried the skills of storytelling, emotional expression, and understanding people with him in all aspects of his life from how he interacts with friends and family to how he puts together decks and proposals at work.

 Charlotte just completed a bachelor's degree in Economics and Social History from Barnard College of Columbia University.
 She will be working for a management consulting firm.

-Charlotte’s sister and Emma Goldberg were friends throughout high school and Emma's love for Writopia brought it to my family's attention.
+Charlotte’s sister and Emma Goldberg were friends throughout high school and Emma's love for Writopia brought it to her family's attention.
 In February of 2012, during her freshman year of high school, she attended a President's Week workshop led by Danielle.
-Her sister urged me to write a play and because of that, my romance with Writopia started.
+Her sister urged her to write a play, and because of that her romance with Writopia started.
 From 2012 until Charlotte graduated high school in 2015, she was a member of Dan's Tuesday night workshop, an intern on Sunday mornings for 1st and 2nd grades, and a participant of the Worldwide Plays Festival.
 These three and a half years refined not just who she is as a poet and playwright but who she is as a thinker, question asker, and creative person in the world.
 She is indebted to Writopia in more ways than one and the growth of an alumni network is just part of something she can do to say to thank you.